comychitz/intro_to_programming/README.md

 Congratulations, you have officially executed your first computer program!
 Great job! :D

-<b>NOTE</b>: If you are using an Integrated Development Environment (IDE), such as
+<b>NOTE</b>: If you are using an IDE, such as Microsoft Visual Studio, the above
-Microsoft Visual Studio, the above steps won't be needed as the IDE typically will provide this functionality in an easy one-click button.
+steps won't be needed as the IDE typically will provide this functionality in an easy one-click button.
 So if you are using an IDE, no need to worry about compiling your code via the command line interface.

 ## variables and types
 Programming in C++ primarily consists of creating variables and manipulating